-There are three major reasons that a security policy is required:
+There are two major reasons that a security policy is required:

-- it is required for FIPS 140-2 validation, - it allows individuals and organizations to determine whether the cryptographic module, as implemented, satisfies the stated security policy, and - it describes the capabilities, protection, and access rights provided by the cryptographic module, allowing individuals and organizations to determine whether it will meet their security requirements.
+- To provide a specification of the cryptographic security that will allow individuals and organizations to determine whether a cryptographic module, as implemented, satisfies a stated security policy. - To describe to individuals and organizations the capabilities, protection, and access rights provided by the cryptographic module, thereby allowing an assessment of whether the module will adequately serve the individual or organizational security requirements.

-1.2.
+1.1.
 Target Audience